 Solution: Select 1 thing to change and do that until it’s automatic and you do it well.

 2nd Problem: The environment stays the same

 If you want to make a positive change to any specific habit or routine you are also going to have to change elements of your environment.
-Roughly two years ago, my wife and I remodeled our bedroom in Valencia.
+A few years ago, my wife and I remodeled our bedroom in Valencia.
 We simplified.
 We wanted our bedroom to become an oasis of peace, calm, and relaxation.
 All the clutter out.
-Prior to that, we had a clothes rack that were always full.
+Prior to that, we had a clothes racks that were always full.
 Things lying around on tabletops, etc. However, in order to bring about a change we knew that we needed to first change our environment before changing our evening bedtime habits.